mjesiolowski/React-ToDoApp/README.md

 https://mj-taskapp.herokuapp.com/

 ## Info:
 NEVER build a task (to do) app they say, everyone builds it they say...
 Well, it doesn't resonate with me at all!
-I love being organized and I cannot imagine starting my day without looking at my tasks list, hence I found it totally excting to build a task manager on my own.
+I love being organized and I cannot imagine starting my day without looking at my tasks list, hence I found it totally exciting to build a task manager on my own.

 React based task manager app with adding, editing, deleting, searching, comments and routes.